conduitio-labs/conduit-connector-oracle/README.md

 ## Destination

-The Oracle Destination takes a `sdk.Record` and parses it into a valid SQL query.
+The Oracle Destination takes a `opencdc.Record` and parses it into a valid SQL query.
 The Destination is designed to handle different payloads and keys.
 Because of this, each record is individually parsed and upserted.

 ### Table name